merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 `--exclude-amino-acids` removes codons encoding amino acids specified by their three-letter codes from the analysis. `--include-amino-acids` retains codons encoding specified amino acids, to the exclusion of other amino acids, in the analysis.

+The following example would return a table of relative frequencies just among the set of codons for amino acids that can be positively charged: `--include-amino-acids Arg Lys His`.

 In calculating synonymous codon frequencies with `--synonymous`, and in the absence of `--exclude-amino-acids` and `--include-amino-acids`, the program behaves as if `--exclude-amino-acids` were passed `STP Met Trp`: stop codons and the single codons encoding Met and Trp are excluded calculation of synonymous codon relative frequencies.
 If `--exclude-amino-acids` or `--include-amino-acids` are used, then this behavior does not apply.
 For example, to also exclude Cys from the analysis, then use `--exclude-amino-acids Cys STP Met Trp`.

-The following example would return a table of relative frequencies just among the set of codons for amino acids that can be positively charged: `--include-amino-acids Arg Lys His`.
+If for some reason you wish to retain all codons in the synonymous codon analysis, including stop, Met, and Trp codons, then use `--exclude-amino-acids` as a flag without passing any values.

 #### Exclude rarer amino acids from output